ErpNetDocs/info/features/general/file-management-use-cases.md

 ## Management and leadership

-For management, File Management in ERP.net provides clarity and confidence.
+For management, File Management in @@name provides clarity and confidence.

 Key documents, reports, contracts, records, and visual information are available quickly, in a structured way, and always in the context of real business activities.